 November 11, 2013 | 1:45 pm

 In response to the devastation wreaked on the Philippines by Typhoon Haiyan, which hit land on Nov.
 8, killing thousands and obliterating whole towns and villages, The Jewish Federation of Greater Los Angeles has set up the Philippines Typhoon Relief Fund.

-These organizations are working to help fight the Carmel fires in Israel:
+These organizations are working to help rehabilitate Israel’s fire-damaged Carmel region:

 Jeff Tohl endured testing, five months of chemotherapy and a stem cell transplant during the three years that followed his cancer diagnosis — a rare form of non-Hodgkin’s lymphoma.
 With a clean bill of health and regained strength, he thought he was out of the woods.

 June 12, 2009 | 6:18 pm